 Doctorate in Education

-The EdD is a part-time professional doctorate which offers research training and career development to a broad range of employed professionals in areas relating to education.
+The Doctorate in Education (EdD) is a part-time programme designed to offer high quality research training and career development for professionals employed in a broad range of areas related to education.

-Our EdD is designed for those in employment, working in education in a diverse range of settings.
-We welcome students from a range of backgrounds including schools; further and higher education; the NHS; the armed forces; and social work.
+The programme has been running successfully for many years at the University of Reading and we welcome students from a range of backgrounds including: early years; schools; further and higher education; the NHS; the armed forces; and social work.

 Our EdD is available for study on a part-time basis, and students typically complete the programme in 4 - 5 years.
 The EdD is formed of two parts:

-Part A: four compulsory modules and one optional module.
+Part A: five compulsory modules.
 These modules are taught over three weekends per year in the first two years.

 - Research Methods Part I and Part II (double module taken over two years)